 Getting Parramatta Moving–Integrating Planning, Funding & Design of Mass Transit Corridors (N180302)

-The City of Parramatta is one of Australia’s leading regions, with population growing at twice the pace of the broader Australian economy.
-Currently home to over 230,000 people, with another 41,000 people to call it home over the next 5 years.
-This growth in population will be matched by employment opportunities and investment activity of an estimated $10 billion in roads, schools and other public amenities.
+The City of Parramatta’s population is growing at twice the pace of the broader Australian economy.
+It is currently home to over 230,000 people, with another 41,000 people to call it home over the next 5 years.
+The NSW Government has committed to making Parramatta a ‘dual CBD’ and 4,000 public service jobs are being shifted to Parramatta.
+Investment of an estimated $10 billion in roads, schools and other public amenities is planned.

 - What do other countries do with their mass transit systems?